RainerWaldmann/wastewater/Readme.md

 ignores folders that do not contain a variation frequency file with a name ending with 'ivar.tsv' and folders with names starting with '_'.

+uses multithreading as much as this is possible with Python

 ## Data filtering

 First, the files from the different folders (samples) are read and the variation frequency data are filtered